 The NSE Northern Route begins at the Malaysian-Thai Border (the town of Bukit Kayu Hitam in Kedah state) in the north, where it connects to the Phetkasem Road

+in Thailand.
 Its southern terminus is at the Bukit Lanjan exit in Selangor.

 North-South Expressway Southern Route (E2) - is the southern part of the North–South Expressway.
 The expressway is oriented in a north–south direction, traversing four states in Peninsular Malaysia; namely Selangor, Negeri Sembilan, Malacca and Johor.